HardKoreG/chrome_extensions/UnLazy/README.md

 <pre>
 Developer's HUB / Changelog

+8.0.1.4
++ adding flattening of "grid-images" (such in "nerdist.com" website) where the image is nesting with a lazy-loading (fallback is a loading-gif) with data-1x1 or data-2x2 attributes.
+* providing global fix for cross-origin http-https mistakes in websites.

 8.0.1.3
 + adding another variation of jQuery-lazy, common in video-galleries where the image hides under 'data-original' attribute.